jhonoryza/markdown-notes/tools/tmux.md

 # -r means that the bind can repeat without entering prefix again
 # -n means that the bind doesn't use the prefix

-# Set the prefix to Ctrl+Space
+# Set the prefix to Ctrl+L
-set -g prefix C-Space
+set -g prefix C-L

 # Send prefix to a nested tmux session by doubling the prefix
-bind C-Space send-prefix
+bind C-L send-prefix

 # 'PREFIX r' to reload of the config file
 unbind r